From the Couch to 1 mile or 1 kilometre

 - Another condition presents itself that requires assessment before continuing.

-Watch for our future article, Beyond the 1km: Using a three-speed approach to get to 5km.
+Next, proceed to their follow-up artice, Beyond the 1km: Using a three-speed approach to get to 5km.

 And check out Greg’s book, Return to Field-Sports Running Manual, available in ebook format and paperback.